 Tell a friend you have a “spiked” faux hawk and they’ll probably picture individual spikes pointing upright from your crown, but those presumptions aren’t really accurate.
 Like the long hair faux hawk, this one is more about volume and texture, positioning full hair outward but not necessarily turning one’s head into an impaling mechanism.

 For hair that’s manageable, stylish and just a little outside the box, check out the buzz cut faux hawk.
 It’s the perfect entry point for short faux hawks in general because it bears resemblance to plenty of other hairstyles and keeps the length short all around.
 Sometimes less is more and this is one of those times.

 Long and full on top and short around the sides, the classic faux hawk shares a space with the modern quiff and pompadour as a style that’s approachable, singular and sharp all at once.
 If David Beckham can rock one, surely you can too.

 Tight in appearance and overflowing with clean vibes, the taper fade faux hawk remains a striking way to couple that short haircut with the natural contours of your scalp and face.
 The result is a sharp look that’s truly yours and yours alone.

 It might not look anything like a mohawk, but the rat tail faux hawk will draw just as much controversy.
 And while we don’t personally endorse this men’s hairstyle, we’re certainly not stopping you from being you.
 Sooo…yeah.
 Go for it.

 10. Action in the Front Faux Hawk

-A general outlay of spikes or forward facing follicles dominate the front of the top while the sides tout a sleek fade or undercut.
-A true 21st century style.
+A general outlay of spikes or forward-facing follicles dominates the front hairline, while the sides tout a sleek fade or undercut.
+This is a true 21st-century style.

 This article is part of our Trimmed & Terrific Series.